Robert-van-Engelen/ForthMSX/doc/words.md

 For an overview see the [alphabetic list of words](#alphabetic-list-of-words)

+ForthMSX words are case insensitive.
+So `ROT`, `Rot` and `rot` are the same.
+Built-in ForthMSX words are capitalized in this document to make them stand out from regular English.

 Forth words operate on the parameter stack, the return stack, and may parse delimited sequences of characters from the input buffer.
 The parameter stack updates performed by a word are indicated by _before_ `--` _after_: